liam-wiltshire/talks/machinelearning/content.md

 # Testing Outlier Data

 - In many situations, the distance for a chargeback is greater than the distance of our 'control' payments
-- We can use this to detect outliers - however there isn't a 'fixed' value we can use:
+- We can use this to detect outliers - however there isn't a 'fixed' value we can use
 - We have to calculate what 'outlier' means for each customer

 ???

+- These tests were very promising - it does indeed appear that the distances are often greater for chargebacks
+- However it's clear we can't just pluck an arbitary number out of the air for what constitues a chargeback!

 ---